tom2tomtomtom/bread/TESTING_RESULTS.md

 ## 🎉 **FINAL VERDICT: SYSTEM FULLY OPERATIONAL**

-The BREAD Asset Management System is **100% implemented and ready for production use**!
+The AIDEAS Asset Management System is **100% implemented and ready for production use**!

 ### **Key Achievements:**
 - ✅ **8 UI Components** - Complete asset management interface